Bounouh: Economics and infrastructure

 Despite its glorious past and harbouring several wealthy families, people from Ath Smaïl never sought to invest locally and Bou-nouh is actually a poor town.
 In a census published in 2001, it is lagging in 11th place from the bottom, behind 40 other communes within the province of Tizi-Ouzou.
 Neighbouring Frikat has a much higher ratio of wealth than Bou-Nouh.
 The poverty index means that Bou-Nouh could not self-support itself.
 Its entrepreneurial citizen preferred to invest and set up their commercial ventures and industries outside Ath Smaïl, namely in Boghni and as far afield as Algiers.
 In truth, the landscape, road networks and lack of electricity, water and telephone were not conducive to a business and entrepreneurial environment.
 Despite one hydroelectric power station on its territory and another in adjacent Ath Kouffi, the homes in Ath Smaïl only received electricity in the late 80’s after much protest and people stopped lighting their candles and afegag.
 Drinking water is now available in most houses and it is planned to supply cooking gas to every house in Ath Smaïl.
-Although several villages have now been connected with gas the actual supply is yet to be switched on.
-Due to be inaugurated in November 2012, the valve has remained shamefully and indeterminately closed because villages not yet connected to the gas supply objected.
-The stalemate is beyond reason; when some villages were not connected to electricity in the 1980s, such was the case of Thala Oulili and Taghza, the villages which today objected to the switching of the gas never uttered a shred of support and these villages went on went for years without any electricity and intermittent drinking water.
-The local administration has a challenge to resolve this very sad state of affairs!

 Most farming land is located in Azaghar.
 Azaghar represents a truly vast expanse and for land attached to Ath Smaïl this represents Thiwririne, bordering Frikat and Ain Zaouïa, Lemqessa, Thoulmouts, Taghza, and Lemhella where wheat, barley and fodder are cultivated.
 This is why the French erected a railway line crossing this rich and vast land to transport the goods.
 Viaducts in good condition are still in existence at Thiwrine, known locally as Lghar n Tekoukt, and at Laanasser in Boghni either side of the river between Azagher (land of Saidani Moh Said N Ath U Said) and Azouggar (land of Yahiatene).
 As far as trees are concerned, olives yield the largest revenue in Ath Smaïl followed by dried figs and acorns.
 Families cultivate their small holdings from September to May and allotments along the river in the summer.
 People also raise chicken and sometimes sheep or cows to help supplement the family income by selling a lamb or a calf every year.
 Ath Smaïl is also famous for its craft in pottery, raffia, weaving and sewing of Berber dresses.